skiffos/SkiffOS/configs/odroid/n2/README.md

 taking care to not touch any persistent data (from the persist partition).
 It's safe to upgrade Skiff independently from your persistent data.

-## Uart

-Unlike the other odroid boards, which use baudrate 115200, the odroid m1 uses baudrate 1500000.

 ## Building an Image

 It's possible to create a .img file instead of directly flashing a SD.